jonathb/spanish-olamundo/1_spanish.md

 EG revolcar revolcado/revolcando

-- NOT SHOWN 2ND-PLUR -áis FORM if it is obvious how it derives from 3RD-PLUR -an
+- NOT SHOWN 2ND-PLUR -áis FORM if obvious how derived from 1ST-PLUR -amos/-áis

 costar     cost       costado/costando     cuesto  cuestas   cuesta   costamos  costáis  cuestan acostar    go to bed  acostado/acostando   acuesto acuestas  acuesta  acostamos acostáis acuestan